asqwerty666/asqwerty666/README.md

 ![](surfskate02.jpg)

 ---
+- *20230624*

+WTF disney, how did you kill Maria Hill?
+Is this for real?

+---
 - *20230613*

 A few months ago I spent two days writing a script for a one time job.
 Frankly, it seemed like a waste of time.